dataforseo/TypeScriptClient/docs/classes/BacklinksBulkRanksLiveItem.md

 > **`optional`** **rank**: `number`

 rank of the target
-rank is calculated based on the method for node ranking in a linked database – a principle used in the original Google PageRank algorithm learn more about the metric and how it is calculated in this help center article
+values represent real-time data for the date of the request rank is calculated based on the method for node ranking in a linked database – a principle used in the original Google PageRank algorithm learn more about the metric and how it is calculated in this help center article